-The Approved FY 2018 Restricted Funds Operating Expenditure Budget decreased \$53.7 million, or 7.4% from the Approved FY 2017 Budget Update.
-This is primarily due to expenditure decreases in the Bond Retirement Fund, the Metropolitan Sewer District Fund, the Water Works Fund, the Streetcar Operations Fund, the Municipal Golf Fund, and the Parking System Facilities Fund.
-These decreases were partially offset by increases in the Income Tax-Transit Fund, the Stormwater Management Fund, the Income Tax-Infrastructure Fund, the County Law Enforcement Applied Regionally (CLEAR) Fund, and the Street Construction Maintenance & Repair Fund.
+The Recommended FY 2018 Restricted Funds Operating Expenditure Budget decreased \$54.7 million, or 7.5% from the Approved FY 2017 Budget Update.
+This is primarily due to expenditure decreases in the Bond Retirement Fund, the Metropolitan Sewer District Fund, the Water Works Fund, the Municipal Golf Fund, and the Parking System Facilities Fund.
+These decreases were partially offset by increases in the Income Tax-Transit Fund, the County Law Enforcement Applied Regionally (CLEAR) Fund, the Street Construction Maintenance & Repair Fund, the Income Tax-Infrastructure Fund, and the Stormwater Management Fund.
 The majority of funds are projecting increased expenditures for FY 2018.
 For FY 2018, the following funds are now Principal Restricted Funds: 9-1-1 Cell Phone Fees Fund, Cincinnati Area Geographic Information System (CAGIS) Fund, Cincinnati Riverfront Park Fund, and County Law Enforcement Applied Regionally (CLEAR) Fund; in FY 2017, these funds were included in the Other Restricted Funds category.
-Additionally, the following funds are also now Principal Restricted Funds: Bond Hill Roselawn Stabilization & Revitalization Operations Fund, Hazard Abatement Fund, and Safe and Clean Fund; these funds were non-appropriated funds in FY 2017 and, as such, were not included in the Other Restricted Funds category.
+Additionally, the following funds are also now Principal Restricted Funds: Bond Hill Roselawn Stabilization & Revitalization Operations Fund, Hazard Abatement Fund, and Safe and Clean Fund; these funds were non-appropriated funds in FY 2017 and were not included in the Other Restricted Funds category.